Modern Slavery & Human Trafficking Statement

 The Company also articulate a series of employee rights and benefits available in its people policies and individual contracts of employment for each employee.

-The Company operates a People department led by the Head of People, a Governance and Resolution department led by the Head of Service and internal audit processes led by the Director of Compliance.
-The Company has a Chief Executive, Operation Director and Commercial Director who have reviewed and agreed to the terms of this statement.
+The Company operates a People department led by the Director of People, a Governance department led by the Director of Customer Experience and internal audit processes led by the Head of Finance.
+The Company has a Chief Executive who has reviewed and agreed to the terms of this statement.
 Each of these departments and executives have reporting responsibilities to management and the board of the Company.

 The Company uses the services of Kreston Reeves Ltd as the external auditor and the Company receives annual update reports from the external and internal auditors.
 A combination of these procedures and the functions operates to help identify, assess and monitor potential risk.